What Does it Take to Be a Faller?

 - Skidder Operator

-In 2016, there was an estimated number of 7,500 jobs in the United States for Faller.
+In the United States, there were 7,500 jobs for Faller in 2016.
 There is little to no growth in job opportunities for Faller.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+The BLS estimates 800 yearly job openings in this field.

 The states with the most job growth for Faller are Kentucky, Maryland, and Oregon.
 Watch out if you plan on working in Georgia, Alaska, or South Carolina.
 These states have the worst job growth for this type of profession.